Last Updated on 03/07/2025

 Similarly, the Surfrider Foundation used an informational advertising campaign to encourage people to support the organization’s sustainable solutions.

-The nonprofit organization dedicated to conserving the world’s seas created an educational ad campaign based on studies regarding fish populations’ plastic indigestion.
+The nonprofit organization dedicated to conserving the world’s seas created an educational ad campaign based on studies regarding the plastic ingestion of fish populations.

-The advertisement emphasizes one of the organization’s main causes: decreasing the impact of plastics on marine areas.
+The advertisement highlights one of the organization’s primary objectives: reducing the impact of plastics on marine ecosystems.

 The analysis is used to deliver the message of environmentally friendly marketing.
-The advertisement depicts the staggering quantity of yearly plastic pollution and how it is spread amongst people by presenting the findings of current studies.
+The advertisement highlights the staggering quantity of yearly plastic pollution and its widespread distribution among people by presenting the findings of current studies.

 The creatives may instill panic in their target audience by displaying sushi rolls made of plastic to demonstrate how people consume plastics through fish.
 However, the feeling can only emerge through the contextualization of the imagery.